 According to the authorities, in information known exclusively to the Investigative Unit of El Tiempo, Mares was innocent and had nothing to do with the kidnapping of children.

 "The boy they killed had a limping left leg, and that's why he could not run when people attacked him, they kicked him, threw stones at him and stabbed him (...)
 A little while ago they had come from Venezuela and although they owed me the rent, he did not get involved with anyone, it was an injustice," indicated a testimony in the hands of the authorities revealed to the Investigative Unit of El Tiempo.

 How could the chains be controlled by WhatsApp?

-Taking into account the previous cases, WhatsApp should put a check filter to the users before sharing information on their platform, either in groups or individually, when there is a common pattern in the chains that are cataloged as generators of misinformation.
+Taking IGNORE INTO account the previous cases, WhatsApp should put a check filter to the users before sharing information on their platform, either in groups or individually, when there is a common pattern in the chains that are cataloged as generators of misinformation.
 But how would it work?

 When the user receives a message (audio, text or image) from another person reporting an event and wanting to share it with another person, WhatsApp will automatically ask, through the opening of a window, the link or the name of the media where the information comes from.
 WhatsApp will then tell the users that they will have to wait a few minutes while the truth of the information they want to share is verified.

 In this way, WhatsApp in alliance with Google will make a tracking of said link or name of the media and the information associated with it (WhatsApp chain) on the web.
 If the information is approved, a green checkmark will appear, otherwise, a red X will appear with a message that could be: "WhatsApp identified that the content you want to share is cataloged as misinformation and did not comply with the truthfulness filter.
 Therefore, you will not be able to share it and it will be eliminated from the platform."